Get Schooled

 How to Combat Imposter Phenomenon

-These feelings are especially common amongst first-generation college students, gender minorities, and youth of color, who work or study in predominantly White spaces, and who face additional systemic challenges such as bias and exclusion in their journeys.
-As disheartening as these feelings are, they are common - you are not alone!
-There are tools to combat them and remind yourself that you deserve everything you have and that your presence in every space matters.
-Here are a few of our tips to combat imposter phenomenon and gain back some self-confidence!
+As disheartening as these feelings are, they are common, and there are tools to combat them and remind yourself that you deserve everything you have and that your presence in every space matters.
+Here are a few tips to combat imposter phenomenon and gain some self-confidence!

-This is easier said than done, and will take practice over time.
-The more confident you are in yourself and your capabilities, the easier it is to feel valued in your work and studies.
-Our piece on building self-confidence is a great place to start!
+This is easier said than done and will take practice over time.
+The more confident you are in yourself and your abilities, the easier it is to feel valued in your work and studies.
+Learn more about building self-confidence!

-Imposter phenomenon can weigh heavily on your mind and body, and it’s important to remember to take time for yourself to reflect on your experiences and feelings.
-This practice isn’t easy but can give you more clarity and understanding the root of these feelings.
-We recommend taking this time to try bullet journaling, meditating, or seeking free mental health resources available to you.
+Imposter phenomenon can weigh heavily on your mind and body, so it’s important to remember to take time for yourself to reflect on your experiences and feelings.
+This practice isn’t easy, but can give you more clarity in understanding these feelings.
+We recommend taking time to meditate, journal, or use free mental health resources.

 Let Get Schooled help you achieve your goals